 OvaCue Fertility Charting Blog

 Hi!
-My name is Whitney, and I also work for Fairhaven Health.
+My name is Whitney, and I work for Fairhaven Health.
+We thought it might be helpful for people considering purchasing the OvaCue to see it in action.
 I also use the OvaCue on a daily basis to track my cycle.
 We're hoping this blog can be helpful to women with all different cycles who use the OvaCue.
 In addition to us posting our own cycle data, we'll be providing "guest" charts to help interpret cycles that may not be so black and white.